Three Connected Perspectives

 Having shown that these two notions of connectedness are equivalent, we have met the second of my three favorite perspectives on connectedness.

-Any subset SS of a set XX induces an equivalence relation xyx\sim y if and only if x,ySx,y \in S or x,yXSx,y \in X - S. If XX is a topological space, and SS is clopen, then the equivalence classes of \sim are both open.
-This means that the distinction of points of XX by belonging to SS or not belonging to SS vanishes locally.
-In a connected space, that is enough for the distinction to vanish globally.
+Any subset SS of a set XX induces an equivalence relation xyx\sim y if and only if x,ySx,y \in S or x,yXSx,y \in X - S. If XX is a topological space, and SS is clopen, then the equivalence classes of \sim, SS and XSX - S, are both open.
+If we think of equivalence relations as a way to distinguish points of a space, the distinction of points of XX by belonging to SS or not belonging to SS vanishes locally.
+In a connected space, that is enough for the distinction to vanish globally; therefore, if XX is connected, and SS is non-empty, then S=XS = X.

 Definition ((Locally) Trivial Equivalence Relation)

-If \sim is a relation on a topological space XX, \sim is called locally trivial if there is an open neighborhood UU around each point of XX on which xyx \sim y for all x,yUx,y \in U (equivalently, if the equivalence classes of \sim are open).
+If \sim is an equivalence relation on a topological space XX, \sim is called locally trivial if there is an open neighborhood UU around each point of XX on which xyx \sim y for all x,yUx,y \in U (equivalently, if the equivalence classes of \sim are open).

 Theorem (The Local-to-Global Lemma)